 Bottle Price: $30.00

+Exquisite.
 This is Chenin Blanc taken to a whole other level.
 Sophisticated yet refreshing.
-The fruit was barrel feremented then aged in neutral oak for 24 months.
+The fruit was barrel fermented then aged in neutral oak for 24 months.
 The result?
-A dry, crisp, elegant white with notes of fresh melon and pear.
-Extemely well balanced.
+A dry, elegant white with notes of fresh melon and pear ending with a creamy, rich finish.
+Extremely well balanced.
 Though sensational with shellfish and seafood, its wonderful acidity makes it well matched with roast pork or turkey.

 Bottle Price: $25.00